bartekbytes/feedsnooplyze/README.md

 ## 🗺️ 10,000-Foot Overview

-Here’s a high-level overview of how the application works.
-A more detailed description can be found later in the documentation.

-- Relevant websites to scan are defined in a configuration file.
-- The application is run (either on demand or on a schedule):
-  - It gets and compares the current content with the previously stored version:
-    - No changes → no action taken.
-    - New content detected → the new content is extracted, users are notified, and the content is saved to a persistent storage layer.

 Here’s a high-level look at how **Snooplyze** works.
 (For a detailed breakdown, see the full documentation.)

 - Relevant websites to monitor are defined in a configuration file.